Removing a Director from a Company

 Blog | How do I remove a director?

 You will need to comply with the requirements to give the director the correct notice and ensure you follow the correct procedure.

-These steps can be complex and if not followed correctly, the removal may be voided.
-By seeking legal advice early, you can ensure that the correct procedure is followed and that you do not expose yourself to an employment claim by the departing director.
+These steps can be complex and if not followed correctly, the removal of the director may be voided.
+By seeking legal advice early from a commercial dispute solicitor, you can ensure that the correct procedure is followed.
+A specialist lawyer can also ensure that you do not expose yourself to an employment claim by the departing director.